 Was Stanley Baldwin really seen as 'the rising star' (p.
 96) in the post-war Conservative Party as early as the autumn of 1922?
 The opinion that the beleaguered Labour Prime Minister J. Ramsay MacDonald offered LG (whom he positively loathed and was determined to exclude from government) the position of Foreign Secretary or Chancellor of the Exchequer at the height of the political crisis of the summer of 1931 (see p.
 106) would appear to have little foundation in fact.
 Finally, the view of Lloyd George that 'His attachment was always to Wales, the Welsh language' (p.
-135), expressed as part of the concluding section, would by now be widely challenged.
+135), expressed as part of the concluding section, would by now relatively petty quibbles, and such minor blemishes are only to be expected in a work which attempts (generally successfully) to pack so much information into so confined a space.
+They do not detract from the longterm value of the book which is guaranteed to inform, entertain and enthral a large number of readers interested in the everfascinating, quite unique life and career of David Lloyd George.
+It will stand the test of time.
+One anticipates eagerly further volumes in this fascinating series.

+The parallels drawn with Tony Blair are lively and stimulating. be widely challenged.
 Most historians would today argue that his devotion to the national eisteddfod and to Welsh hymn singing around the family hearth were little more than paying token lip-service to the conventions of his native land.
+But these are all, of course,